AaronKow/Water-Flow-Sensor-in-C/README.md

 ```

 **Please note that, you must press "ENTER" to stop this program.
 Because this will successfully unexport your reference pin for the next execution.**

+## License
+The license of this project is under MIT License, see the LICENSE for more information.